 All PSA counselling and psychotherapy accredited registers were invited to join SCoPEd.

-The Association of Christian Counsellors (ACC), Association of Child Psychotherapists (ACP), Human Givens Institute (HGI) and National Counselling Society (NCS) accepted the invitation to join the SCoPEd partnership.
+The Association of Christians in Counselling and Linked Professions (ACC), Association of Child Psychotherapists (ACP), Human Givens Institute (HGI) and National Counselling and Psychotherapy Society (NCPS) accepted the invitation to join the SCoPEd partnership.
 Roundtable discussions start with an independent facilitator.

 September 2020 – BACP Bulletin Board member engagement

-BACP, UKCP and BPC members who provided feedback on the second iteration of the draft SCoPEd framework take part in an in-depth online focus group known as the Bulletin Board.
+BACP, UKCP and BPC members who provided feedback on the second version of the draft SCoPEd framework take part in an in-depth online focus group known as the Bulletin Board.